ibm-cloud-docs/vmwaresolutions/services/managing_zerto_services.md

 3. On the **Zerto on IBM Cloud** page, review the description and technical specifications for Zerto on {{site.data.keyword.cloud_notm}} as a managed service, and then click **Create**.
 4. Specify the configuration settings according to your requirements or accept the default values.
 5. Click **vCenter Server** to add the service to one of your instances.
-6. To add the service while you order a new instance, click **Add to New Instance**, and then continue with ordering a new [vCenter Server](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_orderinginstance) or [vCenter Server with Hybridity](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_hybrid_orderinginstance) instance.
+6. To add the service while you order a new instance, click **Add to New Instance**, and then continue with ordering a new [vCenter Server](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_orderinginstance) instance.
 7. To add the service to an existing instance, click **Add to Existing Instance**, select the instance that you want from the list, and then confirm that you want to proceed with the order by clicking **Provision**.

 ## Related links